8 basic steps from unpacking to autonomous drive/flight

 What is checked?

 – In your robot/drone/forklift’s conditions, the basic tracking is still OK.
-It could not be OK for multiple reasons: obstructions caused by your mobile object, the noise of your mobile object, radio/telemetry of your mobile object, lousy power supply of your mobile object, etc. There are many unexpected things.
+It could not be OK for multiple reasons: obstructions caused by your mobile object, the noise of your mobile object, interference with radio/telemetry of your mobile object, lousy power supply of your mobile object, etc. There are many unexpected things.
 Before you continue, you must rule out that the very fact that you connect the mobile beacon to your mobile object kills the tracking

 Step 3: Start partially use your mobile object with mobile beacon attached